 While a long list of potential VMT reduction measures is available to users of the SCC VMT Evaluation Tool, care must be taken by the user in selecting which measures to apply.
-The user should carefully consider the research supporting each VMT reduction measure to determine the efficacy of the potential VMT mitigation and its applicability to the project and the local context.
+The user should carefully consider the research supporting each VMT reduction measure to determine the efficacy of the potential VMT reduction and its applicability to the project and the local context.
+Users should keep in mind that the SCC VMT Evaluation Tool relies heavily on the 2010 CAPCOA report, and as of December 2021 the tool does not yet incorporate the findings of the 2021 CAPCOA Update (Handbook for Analyzing Greenhouse Gas Emission Reductions, Assessing Climate Vulnerabilities, and Advancing Health and Equity, Final Draft December 2021).
 The user should also contact the jurisdiction in which the project is located to confirm the proposed VMT reduction measures with agency staff.
 Furthermore, the user should understand what VMT reduction strategies, if any, may have already been captured in the VTA travel demand model to avoid double counting.